Click to start searching

 • other officers (such as a treasurer or financial controller)

 These roles are usually outlined in a CLG’s constitution or other corporate governance policies.
-These roles may have specific obligations under applicable laws, for example, directors have certain legal duties and may have personal liability if they don’t comply with those duties.
+These roles may have specific obligations under applicable laws.
+For example, directors and some other officers owe legal duties under the Corporations Act 2001 (Cth) (Corporations Act) and may be personally liable if they do not comply with those duties.

-CLGs must comply with the Corporations Act 2001 (Cth) and Corporations Regulations 2001 (Cth), and if a CLG is a registered charity it must comply with the Australian Charities and Non-for-profits Commission Act 2012 (Cth) and the Australian Charities and Non-for-profits Commission Regulations 2022 (Cth).
+CLGs must comply with the Corporations Act and Corporations Regulations 2001 (Cth), and if a CLG is a registered charity it must comply with the Australian Charities and Not-for-profits Commission Act 2012 (Cth) and the Australian Charities and Not-for-profits Commission Regulations 2022 (Cth).
 Our fact sheet below provides information about laws that apply to CLGs and legal obligations that directors and officers should be aware of.

 Our fact sheet on governance positions in a CLG covers: